davidfeng88/CollisionViz/README.md

 [data_link]: https://data.cityofnewyork.us/Public-Safety/NYPD-Motor-Vehicle-Collisions/h9gi-nx95

 ### Filtering the collisions
-The `filter_form` front-end component converts the current map time and the time a collision stays on map into start and finish time to filter the collisions.
+The internal state of `ControlPanel` component contains a field for `currentTime`. `oneStepForward` function increases `currentTime` by one minute, calculates the `start` and `finish` options (with `collisionMapTime`, which is set by the user), and updates the `collisions` slice of the Redux state with collisions which happened in the new time range.
+The Map then renders markers for the collisions.

 It also handles several edge cases, for example, when the visualization just started, collisions happened before the start time should not be included.

-### The player
-In the `filter_form`, the `oneStepForward` and `oneStepBackward` functions move the current map time 1 minute forward and backward respectively.
-In the internal state of the `filter_form`, I set a `intervalId` field to store the intervalId.
-Default value is null (visualization is not playing).
-If the visualization is not playing, the `handlePlay` function calls the `setInterval` function, with the `oneStepForward` callback and a interval time, which comes from the setting for map time lapse rate.
-It also stores the intervalId in the internal state.
+The `handlePlay` function uses the `setInterval` function to call `oneStepForward` repeatedly.
+The delay time is also set by the user.

 The `handleStop` function calls the `clearInterval` function, and set the intervalId in the internal state to null.

-### Icon variation
+### the map
-Use different icons for collisions involving taxi, bikes, etc.
+The `marker_manager` updates markers on the map based on the collisions in the Redux state.
+Markers have `onClick` listeners, which dispatches an action to update the `highlight` slice of the state.

+The `MapInfo` component receives `start` and `finish` time from the `options` slice of the state and renders them.

+[Custom markers](https://developers.google.com/maps/documentation/javascript/custom-markers), [heatmap](https://developers.google.com/maps/documentation/javascript/heatmaplayer), and [traffic, transit and bicycling layer](https://developers.google.com/maps/documentation/javascript/trafficlayer) are created using the Google Maps JavaScript API.

 ### Collision details
-Click on a marker on the map shows a new collision detail React component.

-heatmap

-### Sound effects
-Play an optional sound effect when markers for new collisions are placed on the map.
+The `Highlight` component will render if the `highlight` slice of the state is not `null`.
+To make the component persist even after the marker disappear from the map, I had to create a separate `highlight` slice to hold the information of this collision, instead of using the information already in the `collisions` slice.

 ## Future Directions